 A guide to hire an SEO consultant or SEO company in Montreal

 Lot of people seems to struggle when it’s time to hire an SEO.
-In fact, since the profession is not as well organised (in comparison of others) and because the process involves very technical issues, it becomes quite difficult to know exactly where to start in the process of hiring someone responsible of search engine optimization.
+In fact, since the (in comparison of others) and because the , it becomes quite difficult to know exactly where to start in the process of hiring someone responsible of search engine optimization.

 Why do you need an SEO?